 For The Saint’s closing event, which started Saturday, April 30, 1988, and concluded Monday, May 2, at noon, Mailman assembled many of its most popular DJs who played over 40 hours of continuous music with seven live acts.
 As a club, The Saint pushed the limits on the experience and architecture of the discotheque, and its design created an environment for gay men to live openly and find a sense of community.

 The façade and lobby of the building are extant, but in 1996 the auditorium space of the building was demolished and replaced by a residential building.

-Portions of this entry were adapted from Liam Nolan, Bard College ‘18, Senior Project: “From the Church of Disco to Waterfront Ruins: An Analysis of Gay Space” (2019).
+Entry by Ken Lustbader, project director (December 2019), with some portions adapted from text in Liam Nolan, “From the Church of Disco to Waterfront Ruins: An Analysis of Gay Space” (see below).

 - Architect or Builder: Harrison G. Wiseman

 Barry Walters, “Nightclubbing: New York City’s The Saint,” Red Bull Music Academy Daily, July 22, 2015, accessed September 25, 2019, win.gs/343DFrh.